JackKCWong/stackovimflow/README.md

 # stackovimflow

-Search StackOverflow and view answers in Vim.
+Search StackOverflow and view answers (minus comments) in Vim.
 Using Google CustomSearch apis.
 So I don't have to leave the terminal and keyboard to copy & paste from StackOverflow. 🙊

 ## Installation